 Lastly, next time, before you feed your brain with the latest hack, or feed your body with the next fortified energy bar, ask yourself: What does my soul need?
 How can I feed it to boost my productivity?

-I would love to hear your thoughts on the above?
+I’d love to hear your thoughts on the above?
 Do you think we are doing enough to promote the needs of our soul in today’s society?